 Be prepared for industry-related questions.
 You need to know recent happening in the construction industry.
 Also, you should have a general knowledge awareness because the recruiters want professionals of diverse backgrounds.

 Top 10 Universities for Quantity Surveying in the UK

 - University of Reading

 - Heriot-Watt University

 - University of Portsmouth

 - Quantity Surveyor Jobs in London

 There are tons of job opportunities in London.
 The reasons are high workloads and increasing levels of investments.
-The investments have been pumped in the UK’s infrastructure.
+The investments have been pumped into the UK’s infrastructure.
 Royal Institute of charted surveyors has done survey quoting; there is a rising workload in construction and infrastructure.
 22% of respondents have seen a rise in workloads.
 Also, it is noticeable that the UK government has committed to deliver 3,00,000 new homes a year.

 The demand for quantity surveyors is rising with several other factors.
 The factors include various large-scale infrastructure schemes such as HS2 and Thames Tideway underway.
 Apart from that, RICS stated that 64% of respondents indicated a shortage of quantity surveyors.
 That is one of the greatest results in delivering such schemes.
 It is a skilled short market and ramp-up inactivity.
 There have never been many opportunities to be taking the next step to up the quantity surveyor career and opening some of the best payrolls.